**This article is continuously updated with the latest developments.

 A series of restriction breaches

-In Bulgaria, the military is allowed to stop vehicles and people to implement anti-pandemic measures in cities and at the border and use physical force or assistive devices if necessary until the police arrive.
+In Bulgaria, the military is allowed to stop vehicles and people to implement anti-pandemic measures in cities and at the border.
+If necessary, it can use physical force or assistive devices until the police arrive.

 Police officers, for their part, have the right to access location data stored by mobile operators to detect and isolate quarantined persons.

-Bulgaria has introduced heavy fines (€2,500) applicable from 2 April for trespassers, including for those who take a walk in public parks, and fines Bulgarians coming abroad who breach quarantine with up to four years imprisonment and a fine ranging between €5,000 and €25,000.
+Bulgaria has introduced heavy fines (€2,500) applicable from 2 April for trespassers, including for those who take a walk in public parks.
+For Bulgarians who breach quarantine after being abroad, can face up to four years imprisonment and a fine ranging between €5,000 and €25,000.

 Still, many citizens breached lockdown measures on a few occasions, including during the Easter holidays.